“Fun in the sun for everyone”

 Yes!
 Hillcrest Village Soccer offers opportunities for students to fulfill their volunteer commitments by serving as assistant coaches on teams and helping out at special events.
 The Club depends on volunteers for many of the key activities.
 If you are interested in participating, please e-mail us.

-The Under 5 and Under 6 groups plays “six a side” soccer.
+The Under 4, 5 and 6 groups participate in a specialized program utilizing games such as “red light, green light” to develop participation, listening, following direction and cooperation skills.
+They are taught basic ball handling and simple soccer concepts and play “six a side” soccer.
 They play on an approximate half-size field using small portable nets.
-Coaches are allowed on the field to help out until the first week of August.
 Emphasis is on fun and learning very basic soccer skills.

 How can I become a team sponsor?